-Will I see results overnight?
+Will I see immediate results?

 Atrophic and hypertrophic scarring usually require several months of treatment to see noticeable improvement.
-Maintaining realistic expectations about what a procedure or product can do for your acne scars is key to being happy with your skin in the long run.
+Maintaining realistic expectations about what a procedure or product can do for your acne scars is key to being content with your skin in the long run.